Fearless Critic

 (713) 529-7788

-There is no restaurant in Houston that we want to love with all our hearts, guts, and livers more than Feast.
-This fearless, classic English fare celebrates nose-to-tail eating, a concept so deliciously traditional and responsible, it makes even staunch vegetarians light up in appreciation (before running for their lives).
-So despite the occasional inconsistencies in cooking; having to pull into the awkward, valet-only driveway; and being forced to drink a wisely selected wine list out of thick, minerally tumblers, we still give Feast three resounding hip-hip-hoorays!
+We love Feast with all our hearts—and guts, kidneys, and livers.
+This fearless English kitchen celebrates nose-to-tail eating of locally and naturally raised animals, a concept so deliciously responsible that it makes even staunch vegetarians light up in appreciation (before running for their lives).
+So despite the occasional inconsistencies of execution, the valet-only driveway, and having to drink a respectable, complex wine out of thick, minerally tumblers that destroy its nuances, we still give Feast three resounding cheers.